Availability: Some of the features described in this article are only available in the Pro and Premium Edition.

 - Project Score

-The rank corresponds to the order of projects and programs in the Projects by Priority list.
+In Meisterplan, each project and each program has a rank that can be displayed in several views.
+The rank corresponds to the order of projects and programs in the Projects by Priority list in the Portfolio Designer:

 The rank determines in which order workload is assigned to roles and resources allocated to projects.
 Allocations to projects with a higher rank come first and are on a lower level of the allocation stack than projects with a lower rank.

 Projects in programs receive their own rank based on the order of their position in the program.

 The rank is scenario- and portfolio-dependent which means that it is only valid for the current filter of your view.
 Find details on the effect of rank changes across different portfolios here.

 Displaying the Rank

 You can display the rank in the following views by adding the field to the configuration:

 - Project Details: the Project Score section displays the project's current rank as well as the rank the project should have according to its score.